PE and Sport Premium Grant

 -School investment in ASA Swimming Charter to develop a robust swimming system, providing teaching, learning and assessment resources.
 This, together with school teachers shadowing qualified swimming instructors, aims to increase staff confidence, knowledge and skills in teaching swimming.
 Full evaluation of the impact of this will be reported at the end of the year and reviewed in 2017-2018.

-Full details of how we have worked towards and achieved these targets, along with their impact, will be set out in our report after the end of this academic year.
+Full details of how we have worked towards and achieved these targets, along with their impact, will be set out in our report coming soon.